MICK CLARKE-RAMDANGO, CRAZY BLUES AND SHAKE IT UP!

 Especially when Salt played at the Reading Festival.
 They also opened for Muddy Waters when the veteran bluesman played at two major London concerts.
 Sadly, Salt never got round to recording an album, and by the late-seventies went their separate ways.

 Since then, Salt there’s been several reunions, with the band heading out on tour.
 To celebrate their reunion in 2011, Salt released The Cobra’s Melody And Other Refrains as a limited edition CD.
-Alas, that was the only album Salt released.
+Sadly, that was the only album Salt released.
+However, it wasn’t long until the Mick Clark Band was born.

 Mick Clarke Band.